kristo-baricevic/iMesssage_scheduler/README.md

 - The gateway must run on macOS and be signed into iMessage.
 - All queueing, retries, and state live on the backend.
 - The gateway is a stateless sender that reports results back to the server.

+---

+## Unit Tests

+To run all unit tests, navigate to the infrastructure folder to access the docker container for the api, then run this command:

+docker compose exec api python3 manage.py test scheduler